MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 So that I can establish myself as a blog writer and photographer, and attract potential collaborators.
 ```
 **Acceptance Criteria**:
-- The profile creation form gathers basic information such name, location, travel preferences, and goals.
+- The profile creation form should gather basic information such name, location, travel preferences, and goals.
 - Users should be able to upload a profile picture.
 - Validation should be included in the form to guarantee that all required fields are filled out.
 - Users should be taken to their profile page to view and modify their information after submitting.